APMonitor/begin_java/03-Variables.md

 ### Other Datatypes

 During this course, we will also use the ```String``` datatype.
 String is not a primative datatype but it is very useful for storing regular text.
-In Java, strings are always written inside of quotation marks like this: ```"Hellow World"```
+In Java, strings are always written inside of quotation marks like this: ```"Hello World"```

 ## Naming Your Variables